Multi-Tool for Kaseya Service Desk

 If you have asked any of these questions while developing Service Desk procedures, the Multi-Tool is just what you need!

-Baroan Technologies is an MSP in the NYC Metro area and spent considerable time and effort developing an automated Kaseya Service Desk.
+We spent considerable time and effort developing an automated Kaseya Service Desk for our MSP practice.
 Development struggled for several months as the nuances of Kaseya procedures, logic, and limited capabilities of the Ticket Intake procedures were uncovered.

 There were no built-in facilities to provide the time, date, or day of week, much less perform any kind of date calculations.
 Even basic math functions, such as incrementing or decrementing a number, were not available.
 Worse yet, the comparisons were string-based, so Kaseya would report that 4 was greater than 10 because it performed comparisons one character at a time.

-We needed a method to perform accurate comparisons along with basic math and time calculations so that we could automate the ticket evaluation process.
+We needed a method to perform accurate comparisons along with basic math and time calculations so that the the ticket evaluation process could be automated.
 This was the origin of the Multi-Tool.
 Once we employed the capabilities it provided, we were able to rapidly proceed with the development of our Service Desk automation, and were even able to include additional functions that we had originally discarded as “too difficult to implement”.
 We then looked at as many “what if” situations as we could think of and developed functions in the Multi-Tool to accommodate them.

 The result is a tool that is easy to interface with Kaseya’s service desk procedural language and provides 60 key functions for math, comparisons, logic, string manipulation, time calculations, and even network functions.
 The tool works in a consistent manner and operates the way you would expect, because it was designed and built by an MSP for MSPs.